 Clubroot was first detected in Red Deer County in 2011.
-Currently, we have identified approximately 33 parcels infected with this disease.
+As of October 2023, we have identified 92 parcels infected with this disease.
 Clubroot is a soil borne disease that affects plants in the Cruiciferous family.
 This means it can be a damaging disease for many crops such as broccoli, cauliflower, brussel sprouts, kale, cabbage and, most importantly for our area, canola.

 Clubroot reproduces exponentially and once found in a field, becomes more of a management issue since it is so difficult to eradicate.
 Clubroot infected parcels have been doubling in number with each passing year.